Department of Kinesiology

-Research internships are available from 1 to 3 credits and are recommended at the junior or senior level, following the completion of most Kinesiology core courses but request can be made to participate earlier.
+Research internships are available from 1 to 3 credits and are recommended at the junior or senior level, following the completion of most kinesiology core courses but requests can be made to participate earlier.

-Additional information is available on the UMD Undergraduate Research website (www.ugresearch.umd.edu/) or by contacting Director of the Undergraduate Programs (301 405-2480).
+Additional information is available on the UMD Undergraduate Research website or by contacting the director of the undergraduate programs (301-405-2480).